SEWAGE RIGHT TO KNOW

 Map of CSO outfalls, courtesy of Massachusetts Department of Environmental Protection

-How can people find out about sewage discharges where they live?
+How can people find out about local sewage discharges?

-Senator Jehlen, Representative Campbell, and former Representative Provost filed a bill to establish a public notification system so that residents could receive timely information on if their local waters are safe.
-The final bill applies to any discharge of raw or partially treated sewage into a waterway, not just CSOs.
+Senator Jehlen, Representative Campbell, and former Representative Provost filed a bill to create a public notification system so residents can receive timely information on if their local waters are safe.
+The bill applies to any discharge of raw or partially treated sewage into a waterway, not just CSOs.

 The bill requires that operators of both CSOs and sanitary sewer systems:

 issue notification of a discharge within 2 hours of discovering the discharge

 issue updates every 8 hours while a discharge is occurring